SHAO-SKA/user-guide/docs/login/login-inter.rst

 |loginin|

 Enter the username and password, click "Login" to enter the service platform.
-Login to the ChinaSRC-P management system, as shown below:
+Login to the cnSRC management system, as shown below:

 |iam|